-5. PHASE SWITCHING AND FRINGE ROTATION
+8.8 PHASE SWITCHING AND FRINGE ROTATION

 SIS mixers incorporating sideband separation are being developed for the MMA, but it is expected that it will be possible to achieve only 10-15 dB of isolation between the sidebands.
 This is sufficient to eliminate the noise from the unwanted sideband to a satisfactory degree.
-However, spectral dynamic range at least as high as 40 dB is desirable, so it is also necessary to include additional sideband separation at the system level.
+However, spectral dynamic range at least as high as 40 dB is desirable, so it is also necessary to include sideband separation.
 This is often performed by means of by 90 phase switching, but there are advantages to using a fringe-frequency offset scheme suggested by B. G. Clark.
 In either of these schemes phase adjustment must be applied to the first LO.
-In correlator arrays it is also generally useful to incorporate 180 degree phase switching to reduce effects such as unsymmetrical offsets in the sampler reference levels and spurious responses from unwanted signals that infiltrate the IF stages.
+In correlator arrays it is also generally useful to incorporate 180 phase switching to reduce effects such as unsymmetrical offsets in the sampler reference levels and spurious responses from unwanted signals that infiltrate the IF stages.

 To explain the frequency offset scheme for sideband separation, consider first just two elements of the array.
 The fringe frequency can be brought to zero, that is the fringes can be stopped, by adding a frequency offset to the first local oscillator at one antenna, and a smaller frequency offset to a later LO.
 In the MMA we plan to use the 3.2-5.2 GHz LO shown in Figs. 4 and 5 for the second of these offsets.
 The offsets compensate for the variation of the delay between the time that a wave front from a source under investigation reaches one antenna and then the other.
-Suppose that, in addition to the fringe-stopping phase shifts we also add a frequency f_1 to the first LO of one antenna.
-Then the fringe frequency at the correlator output becomes equal to f1 for both sidebands.
-Now if we subtract f1 from the frequency of the LO with the second fringe-stopping offset, then the result will be that the fringe frequency at the correlator becomes zero for one sideband and $2f_1$ for the other sideband.
-If $1/(2f_1)$ is large compared with the averaging time at the correlator output, the fringes will average to a very low residual leaving the full response for the sideband for which the fringes were stopped.
-The averaging can be made most effective by choosing f_1 such that there are an integral number of fringe cycles in an averaging interval.
-One can select either sideband to be the one that is retained by either adding or subtracting f_1 as appropriate, at the later LO.
+Suppose that, in addition to the fringe stopping phase shifts we also add a frequency $f_1$ to the first LO of one antenna.
+Then the fringe frequency at the correlator output becomes equal to $f_1$ for both sidebands.
+Now if we subtract $f_1$ from the frequency of the LO with the second fringe-stopping offset, then the result will be that the fringe frequency at the correlator becomes zero for one sideband and $2f_1$ for the other sideband.
+If $1/(2f_1)$ is large compared with the averaging time at the correlator output, the fringes were stopped.
+The averaging can be made most effective by choosing $f_1$ such that there are an integral number of fringe cycles in an averaging interval.
+One can select either sideband to be the one that is retained by either adding or subtracting $f_1$ , as appropriate, at the later LO.
 This is illustrated in Figure 6.